brucefan1983/CUDA-Programming/src/part-2-molecular-dynamics/chapter-16/readme.md

-# Chapter 14: CUDA version: accelerating the whole code
+# Chapter 14: CUDA version: many-body potential

 ## How to compile and run?
   * type `make` to compile